RonLinu/ydownloader/README.md

 NOTE 1: ONLY the web socket server is needed on the user PC.
 The total storage needed on the user PC is (beside Node.js):
   - about 3K for the web server
-  - about 170K for the 'ws' webscoket library
+  - about 170K for the 'ws' websocket library

    The web page itself is hosted on GitHub.